RabikIsm/SQL-Covid19-Data-Cleaning/README.md

 This project demonstrates how raw COVID-19 datasets can be transformed into actionable insights using only SQL.
 The final cleaned data and views are ready for integration into Power BI dashboards to support data-driven public health decisions.

----

-Let me know if you'd like a Markdown-formatted version or want to combine this project with Power BI visuals in the same repo!